konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 | 3.            | **1**                  | **63**                 | **2**                   |

-The invariant `WithdrawCappedInv` is violated in the third state, as Eve deposited 1 token in the third state, whereas she withdrew 2 tokens (in the second state).
-If we look carefully at the above example, we will see that something is not exactly as we might have expected.
+The invariant `WithdrawCappedInv` is violated in the third state, as Eve deposited 1 token (in the third state), whereas she withdrew 2 tokens (in the second state).
+If we look carefully at the above example, we will see that this behavior is different from what we expected.
 Indeed, Eve has the following values in the second state:

 ```tla
   amountsIn["eve"] = 0 ∧ amountsOut["eve"] = 2